chiboozor/alx-low_level_programming/0x02-functions_nested_loops/README.md

 6-abs.c - computes the absolute value of an integer 'a'.
 It returns 'a'  multiplied by -1 if 'a' < 0; returns 'a' if 'a' >= 0.

+7-print_last_digit.c - prints the last digit of a number.
+Returns the value of the last digit.